jackvessa/Charity_Recommender/README.md

 A 1-page project summary is available [here](IMG/Charity_Recommender_1pager.pdf)

 ## Project Motivation
-- Charitable organizations improve our society
-- These organizations allocate resources to promote academic success, combat global catastrophes, and support countless other noble causes
-- The motivation for this project stems from a passion to support charitable organizations and connect donors to new charities
+- This project was motivated by the desire to connect people with charitable organizations in their communities.
+- Recommending charities for people to donate their time or resources to can transform communities and positively change lives.

 ## Goals:
-- Recommend local charities from a user-inputted category and zipcode
+- Recommend local charities from a user-selected category and zipcode
-- Build a recommendation system to recommend charities that are similar to user-selected charity
+- Recommend similar charities to a user-selected charity
+- Recommend charities that match a keyword search or description

 # Table of Contents
 - [Overview of the Data](#Overview-of-the-Data)